kyleparry192/web-crawler-api/README.md

 | `origin`  | `string` | The URL of the website which was crawled |
 | `links`   | `list`   | A list of all the URLs which were found  |

+## Assumptions

+- I have considered https://www.example.com and https://example.com to be two different domains.

+## Limitations

+- The application will not follow links unless the domain is present in the href attribute.
+For instance, `href="/about-us"` would not be crawled but `href="https://example.com/about-us"` would.

 ## Future Enhancements

 - Utilise multi-threading so that the crawling process is not limited to a single thread.